foo-dogsquared/freebies-hunt-api/src/list.md

 - [Wes Bos's Blog](https://wesbos.com/blog/) | Creator of several courses and some helpful posts along the way.

 ## Newsletter
+### A list on newsletters reaching a variety of topics, sending you writings and resources in a certain interval. | newsletter | #f4e76e
 - [Frontend Focus](https://frontendfoc.us/) | Another weekly newsletter about front-end development.
 - [Gamedev.js Weekly](http://gamedevjsweekly.com/) | Weekly newsletter about HTML5 Game Development.
 - [JavaScript Weekly](https://javascriptweekly.com/)